A quality gaming monitor can make any PC shine for years to come but picking the right one can be intimidating, particularly for newcomers.

-Ideally you want the lowest response time, fastest refresh rate, excellent picture quality and the largest possible screen size your budget can handle.
+Ideally, you’ll want the lowest response times, fastest refresh rates, excellent picture quality and the largest possible screen size your budget can handle.
 So, which monitor should be on your shortlist?
 Read on to find out, writes Krishan Sharma.

 Best Budget Gaming Monitor

 The AOC CQ32G1 is the affordable big-screen curved gaming monitor we’ve been waiting for.
 It eliminates superfluous extras such as fancy RGB lighting and instead focuses on nailing the core elements that make a gaming monitor great.

 It’s difficult to find anything beyond 27-inches at the sub-$500 price point but AOC takes things up a notch by delivering a near bezel-less 32-inch display that is also curved for a much more immersive gaming experience.
 What’s more, it boasts a blazingly fast 144Hz refresh rate with AMD’s FreeSync 2 (plus unofficial support for Nvidia’s G-Sync technology with GeForce GTX 10 series cards or newer) backed up by a pixel response time of just 1ms with an impressively low input lag.
 It uses a VA panel which traditionally suffers from ghosting but AOC has done an excellent job at keeping it to a minimal level.

 It runs at a sweet spot resolution of 2,560 x 1,440 as it looks significantly sharper than FullHD while also being a lot easier to drive than 4K.
 The image quality outperforms more expensive rivals with colours appearing vibrant and punchy backed up by an impressive contrast ratio so the action on-screen always pops.